 If you’re unsure of who to delegate this role to, you are able to appoint the ‘NSW Trustee and Guardian’ as your attorney.
-This body offers active assistance, which is designed to provide the principal a safeguard from unforeseen events (such as massive increases in operational costs).
-This request will not entail a fee for the drafting of the POA, however the Principal will incur costs if they are to lose capacity and requires the ‘NSW Trustee and Guardian’ to act as your attorney.
+This body offers assistance, which is designed to provide you safeguard from unforeseen events (such as massive increases in operational costs).
+This request will not entail a fee for the drafting of the POA, however you will incur costs if you lose capacity and require the ‘NSW Trustee and Guardian’ to act as your attorney.

 How much power?

-The principal is able to be particular in what authority they grant their attorney, having the option to either grant one specific issue or delegate the majority of their matters to their attorney – particularly financial and personal.
+You are able to be specific in what authority you grant their attorney, having the option to either grant one specific issue or delegate the majority of their matters to their attorney – particularly financial and personal.

-- e.g consent to giving, withholding or stopping medical treatments or services
+- Consent to giving, withholding or stopping medical treatments or services